Data Efficient Human Intention Prediction: Leveraging Neural Network Verification and Expert Guidance: IADA: Iterative Adversarial Data Augmentation

 \subsection{IADA Analysis}

 The IADA framework is unique in several ways.
 First, it is well-known that there exists a trade-off between accuracy and robustness in general adversarial training \cite{tsipras2019robustness}.
 This is mainly due to incorrectly mixing the true and false adversaries.
-However, by introducing expert guidance, the true adversaries can improve the NN robustness and enlarges the decision area, while the false adversaries can enhance the ground truth decision boundary for better accuracy.
-Second, although the augmented data may not recover the ground truth data distribution, the augmented data will converge to and fully cover the ground truth decision boundary in the limit (proof left for future work).
+However, by introducing expert guidance, the true adversaries can improve the NN robustness and enlarge the decision area, while the false adversaries can enhance the ground truth decision boundary for better accuracy.
+Second, although the augmented data may not recover the ground truth data distribution, the augmented data will converge to the ground truth decision boundary.
 As a result, the learned NN will converge to the ground truth with the correct decision boundary.
-Hence this data augmentation is most effective.

-Based on these features, we argue that IADA is most suitable for tasks that have non-trivial distribution of the data around the decision boundary, such as human intention prediction in \cref{intention_prediction}.
-Such tasks generally have false adversaries close to the training data and can easily have ``confused'' decision boundaries.
-On the other hand, image-related tasks, such as MNIST, are suitable for using IADA, but not neccessarily required.
-It is mainly due to that image data is generally easier to collect, thus, unlikely to have insufficient data.
-In addition, it is rare to have false adversaries close to the original images.
+Based on these features, we argue that IADA is particularly suitable for tasks that have a non-trivial distribution of the data around the decision boundary, \ie small perturbation could have a significant impact on the model output, and with scarce training data.
+And therefore, it is suitable to train intention classifiers using IADA.
+Because data is usually expensive and small perturbation in the trajectories can easily change the intention, making it critical to distinguish the true and false adversaries.